dzumii/Data_Analytics_Projects/Cohort_Retention_Churn_Analysis/README.md

 - SQL Query: I used the following [SQL query](Retention.sql) to extract and analyze data from BigQuery

 ## Visualization and Analysis
 After retrieving the necessary data, I visualized the retention rates using Google Sheets, applying conditional formatting to highlight trends in retention rates for each cohort over time.
-Additionally, I created churn charts and retention curves to easily display the drop-off of subscribers over the 6-week period.
+Additionally, I created [churn and retention charts](Retention.xlsx) to easily display the drop-off of subscribers over the 6-week period.

 ### Key Insights